dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 the names listed in `$(TARGETS)`.
 The rule indicates that each name matched by `%` depends on a corresponding file with the same name and a `.c` extension.

-The command uses the variables defined at the top of the file to specify the compiler (GCC) and flags for the build.

 `$@` and `$<` are a bit of Makefile magic: `$@` specifies the string to the left of the colon and `$<` is the first name to the right of the colon.
 Therefore, `$@` specifies the name of the executable and `$<` is the source file.